waywardphilosopher/parami/content/docs/knowing.md

 - And here's a great video from Edward Slingerland about the Zhuangzi: https://www.youtube.com/watch?v=5Jj8g6XfcSM
 - And a one-minute introduction from Michael Puett: https://www.youtube.com/watch?v=Y-qgdwX8w1M
 - And the text of the first reading from Zhuangzi, in Chinese: https://ctext.org/zhuangzi/nourishing-the-lord-of-life
+- This paper questions the traditional reading of Zhuangzi as being a writer who writers in praise of skill.
+It's well worth reading: https://philarchive.org/archive/SCHTUZ-2

 ### Books